kyma-project/website/content/blog-posts/2019-07-12-release-notes-1.3/index.md

   - "/blog/release-notes-13"
 ---

 After a short stop in Istanbul, we move forward to Jakarta with the brand new Kyma 1.3 release, which brings you a set of significant improvements in many components, including the Console and Kyma CLI.
-It also introduces the CloudEvents specification 0.3 for Event delivery, and contains even more useful documents that will guide you through the project.
+It also introduces the CloudEvents specification 0.3 for Event delivery and comes with even more useful documents that will guide you through the project.
 Read on to find out what Kyma 1.3 has to offer.

 <!-- overview -->